 This is the official Ruby SDK is made by Getty Images for developers to construct applications in Ruby that interact more conveniently with the Getty Images Connect API.
 Requirements for consumption include Ruby version > 1.9.3, a Bundler version > 1.7.3, and a Getty API account.
 Descriptions are included for how to construct and install a Ruby Gem using the SDK.
 Using the API, one may incorporate Getty's digital content, search technology, and metadata into publishing tools, products and services.
 The API can be used to perform a search for images from extensive creative and editorial catalogs to retrieve image metadata or download files.
 For a full listing of code examples and API behaviors, developers can view the Getty Images API documentation hosted on the Getty GitHub channel.

-Our API directory now includes 180 finance APIs.
-The newest is the TTAGG Stock API.
-The most popular, in terms of mashups, is the PayPal API.
-We list 33 PayPal mashups.
-Below you'll find some more stats from the directory, including the entire list of finance APIs.
+Our API directory now includes 96 stocks APIs.
+The newest is the Eurex VALUES API.
+The most popular, in terms of directory page views, is the Bloomberg API.
+In terms of the technical details, REST leads the way.
+Below are more stats from the directory, including the entire list of stocks APIs.